 Abandoned Well.
-An “abandoned well” is one that has been properly plugged by an Arizona licensed well driller after a Notice of Intent to Abandon (NOIA) a well has been filed with ADWR, and an abandonment authorization has been issued to the driller.
-This legal authorization from ADWR is required prior to well abandonment, and the landowner may be liable for any groundwater contamination or injury that results from lack of proper abandonment.
+Abandoned wells must be properly plugged by an Arizona licensed well driller after a Notice of Intent to Abandon (NOIA) the well has been filed with ADWR, and an abandonment authorization has been issued to the driller.
+This authorization from ADWR is required prior to well abandonment, and the landowner may be liable for any groundwater contamination or injury that results from lack of proper abandonment.

 Active Management Areas (AMA).
 Five geographic areas designated by the Arizona Groundwater Code (1980) requiring active management of groundwater.
 Each AMA has a management goal, a management plan, a groundwater-rights system, restrictions on agricultural land expansion, and other requirements designed to preserve groundwater resources.